Thinking processes (theory of constraints): Purpose

 How to maintain the process of ongoing improvement (POOGI)?

 A more thorough rationale is presented in What is this thing called theory of constraints and how should it be implemented.

-A more thorough work, mapping the use and evolution of the Thinking Processes, was conducted by Mabin et al.
+A more thorough work, mapping the use and evolution of the Thinking Processes, was conducted by Victoria Mabin et al.

 Processes

 The primary thinking processes, as codified by Goldratt and others: